norswap/autumn/doc/A5-creating-an-ast.md

 That grammar did recognize valid JSON, but did not build an AST for the parsed JSON input.

-In this section, we revisit this grammar, adding in everything it needs to generated a proper AST.
+In this section, we revisit this grammar, adding in everything it needs to generate a proper AST.
 We will then explain the general principles behind AST construction in Autumn.

 Without further ado, let's see the new grammar.
 The intended result is simple: numbers are parsed as